GeorgeTsaoCH/GeorgeTsaoCH/README.md

 ## Currently Working On

-- Converting mechanical sequential systems into digital state machines
+- Improving hardware debugging and validation skills
-- Improving timing analysis and hardware debugging skills
+- Expanding Python and C for test logic and automation concepts
-- Building FPGA-based control architectures
+- Building project documentation for engineering co-op applications

 ---

 ## Engineering Approach

-I focus on understanding system behavior from physical layer to digital abstraction.
+I am interested in understanding how circuits behave from simulation to hardware implementation.
-Strong interest in bridging mechanical control systems with digital logic implementation.
+My current focus is on building practical experience in circuit testing, debugging, PCB design, and digital logic.